supermarsx/smsgate/readme.md

 ## App walkthrough (Android)
 1) Open the app and grant SMS permissions.
 2) Configure server URL, client ID, PIN, and salt in Settings.
-3) Tap "Start foreground relay" to keep the service active.
+3) Pair the device using a QR code from syncserver.
-4) Use "Provision from server" if you have a remote config URL.
+4) Ensure foreground relay mode is enabled if you need strict realtime delivery.
 5) Send an SMS to the device and verify it appears in the web UI.

 In-app settings (recommended):